blackwood168/xrd_phase_ml/README.md

 # Solving the phase problem in crystallography using AI methods
+Deep learning framework for solving the phase problem in crystallography
 ![Project Image](./images/tmp_method.png)
-*Solving the phase problem in crystallography using AI methods*

 ## Description
 This project introduces a novel deep learning framework for solving the phase problem in crystallography.